UMass Boston

 Approval to Serve Alcohol

-Approval to serve alcohol on campus is a two-tiered process.
 You must fill out the Request to Serve/Sell Alcohol form.
-Or you can download the Alcoholic Beverages Form and send it to Student Affairs.
 This should be completed at least two weeks before your event to gain internal approval.

 The caterer must fill out a City of Boston license to serve alcohol.
 Here are Boston's requirements for special license applications.
 This license is for one day only and is venue specific.
 It is needed no matter what is being served (beer, wine, liquor) and no matter how it's being served (open bar, cash bar, wait-service).
 The Boston License Board Application should be completed by the catering company.
 Once completed it should first be submitted to UMass Boston's Department of Public Safety and upon their approval and signature must go to the Boston Police District C-6 (101 West Broadway, South Boston) for their approval.
 From there the application must to go Boston City Hall for final approval.